holser/openstack-summit-paris-2014/markdown/08-Keystone.md

 - dogpile driver with python-memcached broken
 - pylibmc is non eventlet safe
 - Y. Taraday wrote newer driver with connection pool
-- Low-probability (1.6%) bugs in python-memcached
+- there are still bugs in python-memcached

 Note: Speaker - Sergii Golovatiuk